foo123/Dialect/README.md

 // NOTE3: field values are automaticaly escaped appropriately except if set otherwise
 // NOTE4: config sql clauses use 'grammar-like templates' to generate vendor-specific sql code in a flexible and intuitive way

+// start TRANSACTION directive (resets the instance state to START TRANSACTION) dialect.StartTransaction( String type=null );

+// commit TRANSACTION directive (resets the instance state to COMMIT) dialect.CommitTransaction( );

+// rollback TRANSACTION directive (resets the instance state to ROLLBACK) dialect.RollbackTransaction( );

-// initiate TRANSACTION directive (resets the instance state to TRANSACTION) dialect.Transaction( Object options );
+// run a complete TRANSACTION directive with included statements and rollback/commit set (resets the instance state to TRANSACTION) dialect.Transaction( Object options );

 // initiate CREATE directive (resets the instance state to CREATE)